Navigating the Crypto Bull Run: Tips and Insights

 Macroeconomic Influences

-Macroeconomic factors play a significant role in triggering crypto bull runs.
-Monetary policy decisions, particularly central bank interest rate reductions, often drive capital into alternative assets like cryptocurrencies as investors seek higher yields.
-Inflation concerns and currency devaluation fears can also accelerate crypto adoption, as seen during the COVID-19 pandemic when Bitcoin’s fixed supply narrative gained traction as a hedge against unprecedented money printing.
+Monetary policy decisions — particularly central bank interest rate reductions — often push capital into alternative assets like cryptocurrencies as investors hunt for yield.
+Inflation concerns and currency devaluation fears can accelerate crypto adoption too.
+During the COVID-19 pandemic, Bitcoin’s fixed supply narrative gained real traction as a hedge against unprecedented money printing.

 Crypto-Specific Catalysts